SanctityEnergy/Transactive-Power-Challenge/README.md

 ## Rapid Prototype

-The rapid prototype should demonstrate the transaction process in the energy system that enables individuals/companies to either 1) facilitate legally valid integration and distribution in security regions, such as:
+The rapid prototype should demonstrate the transaction process in the energy system that enables individuals/companies to either:

+1) facilitate legally valid integration and distribution in security regions, such as:

 * Transfering energy between parties within a micro-grid;
 * Sending and receiving electricity across other operators;and